 - Prospects not previously identified or approached.

 Giving them the autonomy to do the work they were hired for will allow you to capitalize on their wealth of knowledge and make a bigger impact on your grateful patient program.
+Plus, as your gift officers feel empowered in their roles, they’ll experience more job satisfaction and you’ll retain them for the long-term.

 3. Create a strong solicitation plan